 If you have specific questions about the process, please make sure to check out our FAQ section here.

 Awards are available to conduct research, or lecture on a topic that is relevant to US-EU relations, EU affairs/policy, or EU institutions and shows relevancy to at least two EU member states.
 Projects that do not meet this requirement should be submitted through the local Fulbright Program in the applicant’s country of citizenship.
-Candidates must arrange their own placement at an accredited university or a non-profit research institution.
+Candidates must arrange their own affiliation at an accredited U.S. university or non-profit research institution.

 Note that candidates applying for the Fulbright Schuman Program should not apply for multiple Fulbright awards in the same competition year.